 The Act of Canonical Communion

-In restoring full fraternal communion within the Church, the Act asserts that the ROCOR is ‘an indissoluble, self-governing part of the Local Russian Orthodox Church’ which is ‘independent in pastoral, educational, administrative, management, property, and civil matters, existing at the same time in canonical unity with the Fullness of the Russian Orthodox Church’.
-It is in the blessed state of unity with the whole of the Russian Orthodox Church that our self-governing Church Abroad continues to exist today, continuing to bear witness to our unique heritage and traditions, administrating our own life and affairs through our own independent structures, while at the same time drawing the faithful of our Dioceses into pastoral and spiritual dialogue with Dioceses of the Patriarchate throughout the world.
-This relationship of fraternal love, and of unity in autonomy, is one of the great gifts of the past decade.
-As the First Hierarchs commented in the Act itself: ‘The reestablishment of canonical communion will serve, God willing, towards the strengthening of the unity of the Church of Christ, of her witness in the contemporary world, promoting the fulfillment of the will of the Lord to “gather together in one the children of God that were scattered abroad”.’
+It is in the blessed state of unity with the whole of the Orthodox Church, through the healing of a sacramental rift that had emerged in the previous century, that our self-governing Church Abroad continues to exist today, continuing to bear witness to our unique heritage and traditions, administrating our own life and affairs through our own independent structures, while at the same time drawing the faithful of our Dioceses into Eucharistic unity with their brethren of other Patriarchates and Local Orthodox Churches throughout the world.
+This relationship of fraternal love, and of unity in autonomy, is one of the great gifts of the past decades.
+As the First Hierarchs commented within the text of the Act itself: ‘The reestablishment of canonical communion will serve, God willing, towards the strengthening of the unity of the Church of Christ, of her witness in the contemporary world, promoting the fulfilment of the will of the Lord to “gather together in one the children of God that were scattered abroad”’.

-Text of the Act of Canonical Communion
+Full Text of the 2007 Act

 We, the humble Alexy II, by God’s mercy Patriarch of Moscow and All Russia, jointly with the Eminent Members of the Holy Synod of the Russian Orthodox Church of the Moscow Patriarchate, having gathered at a meeting of the Holy Synod on 3 / 16 May 2007 in the God-preserved city of Moscow; and the humble Laurus, Metropolitan of Eastern America and New York, First Hierarch of the Russian Orthodox Church Outside of Russia, jointly with the Eminent Bishops, Members of the Synod of Bishops of the Russian Orthodox Church Outside Russia, having gathered at a meeting on 5 / 18 April 2007 in the God-preserved city of New York;